ome/bio-formats-documentation/sphinx/users/visad/index.rst

 Upgrading
 ---------

-It should be possible to use a `newer version <https://www.openmicroscopy.org/bio-formats/downloads/>`_ of Bio-Formats by putting the latest
+It should be possible to use a :downloads:`newer version <>` of Bio-Formats by putting the latest
 :downloads:`bioformats_package.jar <artifacts/bioformats_package.jar>` or
 :downloads:`formats-gpl.jar <artifacts/formats-gpl.jar>` before **visad.jar**